nameserver-systems/pdns-distribute/docs/microservices/pdns-health-checker.md

 ### Workflow 5 / Get active secondaries and zones in background
 1. Wait for a configurable amount of time
-    1. Get active healthy secondaries from Consul (Service Discovery)
+    1. Get active secondaries from nats as active consumers
     2. Get active zones from powerdns primary per HTTP API